Iulia Valentia Banasa: Zawiya of Sidi Ali Boujnoun

 Today, Banasa is known for the zawiya of Sidi Ali Boujnoun.
-According to a local tradition, Sidi Ali Bujnoun (or Abu Jnun) belonged to the Khlut tribe and he came from the nearby city of Ksar el-Kebir "300 years ago" to teach the people of the area Quran.
-He was attributed several miracle, most notably the ability to control non-Muslim jinn.
+According to a local tradition, Sidi Ali Boujnoun (or Abu Jnun) belonged to the Khlut tribe and came from the nearby city of Ksar el-Kebir "300 years ago" to teach the people of the area Quran.
+He was attributed several miracles, most notably the ability to control non-Muslim jinn.
 The name "Boujnoun" (lit.
 'Possessor/Controller of Jinn-induced Insanity') derives from this.
 He possibly inhabited the ruins of Banasa either because it made controlling jinn easier or so he could isolate himself for spiritual retreats.
 Today, many visitors from the Gharb region come to the zawiya mostly for mental health-related issues.